 A. Students have completed the INP at internship sites across the country and the world.
 For information and ideas, check out our "Interns in Action" page.

 Q. After registering, what else is involved with the INP?

-A. Throughout the internship, the Career Center guides you through the Program and reflective component.
+A. Throughout the internship, you are guided through the Program and reflective curriculum.

 All assignments are submitted through Gateway (there are no required face-to-face meetings).